micouy/kn/README.md

 # Options

 * `--first-max-depth` sets the max depth at which the first match must occur.
 If set to 0, the first match must occur directly in the start dir.
+This works well if you want `kn` to work just like `cd` but with shortcuts for dir names.
 * `--next-max-depth` sets the max relative depth at which each successive match must occur.
 If set to 0, each match must occur directly inside the previously matched dir.